sushil2601/javaScript_practise/REACT.md

             Angular :-

-                .Angular is a complete framework.
+                .Angular is a complete framework following MVC/MVVM patterns.
                 .Angular uses a real DOM.
                 .Angular is bigger because it is a complete framework.
                 .Angular is a complete framework , therefore it provide built-in support for features like routing, forms , validation and HTTP requests.